meenuandoor/klarity_companion/README.md

 # Klarity Companion

-Design prototype and React app for the **Companion Guide: Lessons From Last Time** feature — a personal process intelligence layer that surfaces relevant context from the organization's previous Companion sessions while they work.
+A process intelligence layer that surfaces relevant context from the organization's previous Companion sessions while they work.

 ## What it is